 - Experiential learning through reflective practice and viewing documentary style videos of real classroom teachers

 - Practical application that connects classroom activities to put new foundational learning into practice and implement content strategies in the classroom

 - Direct interaction using one of five professional development delivery models can guide and validate understanding (see the TSR-HB4/Rider 78 Training Alignment for more information about the delivery models)

 - Automatic delivery of certificates of completion for online professional development, including automatic transfer into user’s free Texas Workforce Registry account

 In addition to being certified to teach in the state of Texas (under TEC Chapter 21, Subchapter B), each teacher must also have additional training or credentials.
 Texas School Ready provides avenues for teachers to meet these requirements:

-- (a) A Child Development Associate (CDA) credential™
+- (option 1) A Child Development Associate (CDA) credential™

 PROFESSIONAL DEVELOPMENT PLANNING: Through TSR Online, administrators and specialists can support teachers at school districts and charter schools to develop and complete a customized professional development plan using online training on CLI Engage (all aligned to the Texas Prekindergarten Guidelines) at no cost.
 CLI Engage houses all 16 eCIRCLE online courses, used in TSR classrooms for over ten years; these courses have been proven to improve teachers’ content knowledge in these important skill areas, and can be completed self-paced or through facilitated, face-to-face sessions.
 CLI Engage also houses a new series of online training courses for the Texas Prekindergarten Guidelines (2015); through 11 courses, teachers are introduced to the guidelines, instructional strategies and child outcomes across all 10 domains with extensive videos and links to the CIRCLE Activity Collection.